-PSD2 and SCA enforcement might look like hard deadline.
+PSD2 SCA solutions might look like hard deadline.
 At this point, different authorities in different jurisdictions are sending different messages about when the requirements will be enforced.
 The UK, for instance has sketched an 18-month rollout, while the competent authority in France has released a timeline spanning two years.
 Part of the problem in implementing the tougher security standards is a lack of leadership and guidance in the EEA, as webinar guest host Paul Rodgers pointed out.
 Rogers, chairman of Vendorcom and Payment Systems Regulator panel member, cited poor policy alignment between different countries in Europe.

 The Sept.
 14, 2019 “deadline” was set as the original SCA enforcement date.
 Now only a few days away, this “deadline” has become more of a wake-up call to get the attention of merchants and encourage them to get educated on PSD2 and SCA.

 Rodgers did present a slide featuring the timeline for managed rollout endorsed by the Financial Conduct Authority in the UK.
 That plan acknowledges the official kickoff date of Sept.
 14, and lays out three stages toward the expected full enforcement of the regulation in early 2021.
 By Mar.
 14, 2020, merchants should complete their SCA-compliant payment provider evaluations.
 Phase two is the SCA solutions implementation and testing period and ends Sept.
 14, 2020.
 The final phase is where merchants should implement and optimize their newly secure payment options by Mar.
 14, 2021 — the designated (for now) PSD2 enforcement date.